 Most of the people who attended the session were wanting to create or start something new or to do better on their own.
 MRP team explained the concept of hiring a remote team on a flexible basis which, indeed, is a highly notable breakthrough in the digital era.

-To give an instance, companies providing digital marketing, web development, and mobile app development services are extensively pitching on for remote workers, and its key purpose is to enhance the quality of services as well as boosting productivity.
+To give instance, companies providing digital marketing, web development, and mobile app development services are extensively pitching for remote workers, and their key purpose is to enhance the quality of services as well as boost productivity.
 The WordPress community welcomed the concept of the new business model proposed by MRP.
-The whole new idea is to embrace an approach of adaptability towards the employees in the unusual routine at the workplace, particularly in the digital services organizations.
+The whole new idea is to embrace an approach of adaptability towards the employees in the unusual routine at the workplace, particularly in digital services organizations.